 Finally, make sure you measure the effectiveness of your advertising.
 When you get an enquiry or make a sale, ask the customer how they heard of you.

-Keep track of the responses each ad generates: a campaign that yields a small number of high-value sales is far more cost-effective than one that prompts lots of enquiries that come to nothing.
+Keep track of the response levels each ad generates, and how many enquiries convert to sales: a campaign that yields a small number of high-value sales is far more cost-effective than one that prompts lots of enquiries that come to nothing.

 Understanding which messages and which media work best will help you ensure that your next advertising campaign is even more successful.